-For December 31, 2004, IMET's annual pension cost of \$20,870 was equal to IMET's required and actual contributions.
-The required contribution was determined as part of the December 31, 2002 actuarial valuation using the entry age actuarial cost method.
-The actuarial assumptions included (a) 7.50% investment rate of return (net of administrative expenses), (b) projected salary increases of 4.00% a year, attributable to inflation, (c) additional projected salary increases ranging from 0.40% to 11.60% per year depending on age and service, attributable to seniority/merit, and (d) postretirement benefit increases of 3.00% annually.
-The actuarial value of IMRF assets was determined using techniques that smooth the effects of short-term volatility in the market value of investments over a five-year period with a 15.00% corridor.
-The assumptions used for the 2004 valuation were based on the 1999-2001 experience study.
+For December 31, 2005, IMET's annual pension cost of \$19,931 was equal to IMET's required and actual contributions.
+The required contribution was determined as part of the December 31, 2003 actuarial valuation using the entry age actuarial cost method.
+The actuarial assumptions included: (a) 7.50% investment rate of return (net of administrative expenses), (b) projected salary increases of 4.00% a year, attributable to inflation, (c) additional projected salary increases ranging from 0.40% to 11.60% per year depending on age and service, attributable to seniority/merit, and (d) postretirement benefit increases of 3.00% annually.
+The actuarial value of IMRF assets was determined using techniques that smooth the effects of short-term volatility in the market value of investments over a five-year period with a 15% corridor.
+The assumptions used for the 2005 actuarial valuation were based on the 2002-2004 experience study.